ioerror/vula/README.md

 See [`HACKING.md`](https://codeberg.org/vula/vula/src/branch/main/HACKING.md) for
 some tips on opening the hood.

+See [`DEPENDENCY.md`](DEPENDENCY.md) for diagrams illustrating the different dependecy relationships between internal and external python modules.

 ### Security contact

 We consider this project to currently be alpha pre-release, experimental,